 The audience for performing arts and literature is broad and diverse.
 A recent National Endowment for the Arts (NEA) survey found that half of the U.S. population, or 97 million Americans, attend at least one of seven arts activities each year (including jazz, classical music, opera, musicals, plays, ballet, or art museums).
+The study discovered that 35 perexperts in the field note that literacy and library circulation rates have risen and a "reading renaissance" is taking place, as shown in the prevalence of poetry readings and book groups nationwide.
+On the other hand, it has been observed that the audience for literature is growing at a slower rate than the overall population, due to increased competition from other leisure-time activities.

-The study discovered that 35 percent of the American population attends arts events an average of 3.3 times per year.
+When you think about who the potential audience is for performing arts and literary cent of the American population attends arts events an average of 3.3 times per year.
 Furthermore, the survey found that people participate personally in creating, making, or performing art at even higher rates than attendance at arts events: 66 percent of the survey respondents said they participate personally in one (or more) art form.2